Last Updated on March 6, 2026 by Maged kamel

 Use the alignment chart to get the K value for column AB.

-Since we have unbraced frames, we can use the unbraced frame graph to get the K factor using the estimated GA and GB.
-We can find that the effective length k value is equal to 1.45.
+Since we have unbraced frames, we can use the unbraced-frame graph to obtain the K factor from the estimated GA and GB.
+We find that the effective length k is 1.45.

 Having estimated the k value, check that K*L/r is smaller or bigger than 4.71*Sqrt(E/Fy).